3-Birds/manual-tester-milestone-1/excercise.md

 The expectation is writing two queries according to the following instructions:

-1. Write query in to the *solution-1.sql* file to get pizzas with price beetween 500 and 1000
+1. Write SQL QUERY that tells who delivered pizza and for what amount of money in descending order by amount!

-2. Write query to get how many pizzas are ordered by Beni
+2. Write query to get how many pizzas are ordered by Beni!